willaguiar/ASC_and_heat_transport/Python/Readme.md

-Directory to save python codes.
-Python codes are ran on Gadi
+This directory gathers the python codes used in this project.

 Notice, Monthly_cross_slope_heat_transport.py and monthly_along_slope_velocities.py are the actual codes used to obtain the heat transport and ASC speeds plotted in https://github.com/willaguiar/ASC_and_heat_transport/issues/4